antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 An unbiased unsupervised type of clustering analysis is a good starting point to familiarize yourself with a new dataset.
 The t-SNE algorithm is an algorithm that was developed in recent years.
-It finds similarity in expression profiles of samples and will clump cells with similar expression profiles together on a map.
-In R2, these mps can be generated by users with an account.
-Ones a dataset t-SNE has run, it is available to other users as well.
-This saves processing time and costs. <br>
+It finds similarity in expression profiles of samples and will place cells with similar expression profiles together on a map.<br>
+In R2, these maps can be generated by users with an account.
+Once a dataset t-SNE has run, it is available to other users as well.
+This saves processing time and costs. <br><br>

 We will use a dataset that was adapted from one of the resources of [The Cancer Genome Atlas (TCGA)](https://www.cancer.gov/ccg/research/genome-sequencing/tcga).
 They provide a wealth of omics data: "TCGA generated over 2.5 petabytes of genomic, epigenomic, transcriptomic, and proteomic data.
 The data, which has already led to improvements in our ability to diagnose, treat, and prevent cancer, will remain publicly available for anyone in the research community to use."

-*Dataset used:*
-* Tumor Colon Adenocarcinoma (students) - tcga - 204 - tpm - gencode36

 * In the left side menu on the main page, click on **Sample maps (UMAP/tSNE)**
 * In the grid, filter for the dataset **Tumor Colon Adenocarcinoma (students) - tcga - 204 - tpm - gencode36** and
-  click its **Select** button
+  click its **Select** button.

 Under the graph, a menu allows the user to adapt settings.
 Colors of the graph points are not set by default.

-* Click the button to **View standard plot** that you can find underneath the little menus
-* Find the **Color mode** dropdown and select *Color by Track*.
+* Find the _Color mode_ dropdown and select **Color by Track**.
 Now set the _Color track_ dropdown to use the
-  **cms_predicted** track, and click **Set colors** to show the changes.
+  **cms_predicted (4 cat)** track, and click **Set colors** to show the changes.

 The most important parameter for the t-SNE algorithm is the perplexity value.
 The perplexity parameter controls the balance between a focus on preserving local details or global structures of the data.
 When R2 receives the request to calculate the t-SNE map for a dataset, it immediately calculates and stores the t-SNE maps with different perplexity values.
-The resulting maps can be found under de setting _Versions_.
+The resulting maps can be found under de setting _Version_.
 It is also possible to show all the available perplexity maps for the dataset at the same time.

-* Set *Versions* to the value **all** and click **Submit** again.
+* Set *Version* to the value **all**.